In your meeting with Zoran Mamdani, you have not endorsed him yet.

 Okay.

-No, I'm I'm telling I spent all this time talking to him about it.
+I spent all this time talking to him about it.

-So you guys talked about pigeons.
+So you guys talk about pigeons.

 That's cool.

-Well, but I but you know what?
+Well, but I, but you know what?

 I mean, there's no other way to put it.

-And um I'm putting aside everything else.
+And I'm putting aside everything else.

 He was one of the greatest champions of all time.